 8. Line Up Clients and Customers

 The final step, and really a never-ending one, is lining up clients or customers for your business (see here how to write business proposals).
 Both networking and marketing are key for this step, as you’ll need to find customers and make your business appeal to them.
 The Small Business Administration (SBA) has some solid strategies for acquiring new customers:

 The last tip can be taken further.
 Rather than just one-off events and deals, forming a long-term strategic alliance with a complementary business can be a major advantage.
-Allying with a company that shares your customer base, but fulfills different needs, can help attract more customers, increase profits and keep costs related to customer acquisition down.
+Allying with a company that shares your customer base, but fulfills different needs, can help attract more customers, increase profits (see also 'Profit Margins') and keep costs related to customer acquisition down.

 The Bottom Line

 These steps cover the most essential aspects of becoming a successful entrepreneur.
-Of course, there are always more steps and moves you’ll have to make once your business is up and running such as choosing a payment processing option, as this post explained.
+Of course, there are always more steps and moves you’ll have to make, once your business is up and running such as choosing a payment processing option, as this post explained.

 For more practical help, below are some useful entrepreneurial resources and entrepreneur associations that can assist you in starting your successful business: